 - Calcium - excessive intake, ie. over 2,500mg/day, increases risk of kidney stones, cardiovascular disease and constipation.
 Combining with vitamin K2 helps prevent calcium accumulation in organs and vessels, and into bone, where it is needed.

-- Vitamin K - avoid while taking blood thinning medication as it interferes with your blood thinning medications and consult with your doctor before taking it.
+When selecting your supplement, make sure to read the ingredient label, as capsules used for certain supplements may be from animal sources, so if you are vegetarian or vegan you need to look out for this.
+Vitamin K - avoid while taking blood thinning medication as it interferes with your blood thinning medications and consult with your doctor before taking it.

 Supplements may enhance your health if you understand what you need and why.
 Remember, they do not replace a healthy diet.
 Choose established, reputable brands, preferably with third party certification.
 Consulting a nutritionist or the dietician will help you understand your unique nutritional requirements, and ensure that you are taking what you need.

-About Eugene He
+Dr. Eugene He

 Eugene is the founder of Invity, a clinical naturopath and a nutraceutical formulator.
 He has spent the past twenty years educating and writing about nutrition, phytotherapy and general wellness.
 His work has been featured in Forbes, Yahoo, Tatler, CEW, Allure and many other publications around the world.